 - Introduction to Motivational interviewing as a person-centered communication style that can enhance a person’s motivation for healthy change

-MODULE 2: HEALTH COACHING FOUNDATIONS – STRESS MANAGEMENT, NUTRITION AND PHYSICAL ACTIVITY
+MODULE 2: HEALTH COACHING FOUNDATIONS AND STRESS MANAGEMENT

 - Advancing motivational interviewing skills